rixiobarrios/web-accessibility-study/README.md

 or that they simply need more guidance and clarity from the design of web sites and web applications they use.

+As developers, we have a responsibility to work to ensure as many users as possible are able to easily use what we build.
+This study will explore the types of accessibility, and how we can plan and approach developing accessible technology.

 ![accessibility quote](https://media.git.generalassemb.ly/user/16103/files/de3dd300-3063-11e9-9f8b-6f59fa4e8422)

 ## Prerequisites